 Mandatory Work-Integrated Education (WIE)

-All PolyU full-time undergraduate students will complete a mandatory WIE component to gain real-life experience in the actual workplace before graduation.
-This will enable our students to deepen their understanding of industries and professions, to apply classroom learning to real-life situation, and to develop their workplace skills.
+All PolyU full-time undergraduate students are required to complete a mandatory WIE component to gain real-life experience in the actual workplace before graduation.
+This will enable our students to deepen their understanding of industries and professions, to apply classroom learning in real-life situation, and to develop their workplace skills.

 Enrich Students' Experience with Industries and the Professions

-We include in all of our programmes a capstone project or thesis to enable students to consolidate their learning experience accumulated over the entire undergraduate study to deal with or solve a complex problem related to their profession / discipline.
+In all of our schemes / programmes, we include a capstone project or thesis to enable students to consolidate their learning experience accumulated over the entire undergraduate study to deal with or solve a complex problem related to their profession/discipline.
 This will better prepare our students for professional practice or further studies.

 II.
 Nurturing Students into All-Round Global Citizens

-Under PolyU's international network of over 330 partner institutions spanning 45 countries and regions, our faculty and staff have been actively engaged in academic collaboration, joint degree and research collaboration initiatives.
-These further enhance the international exposure of our students and staff.
+Under PolyU's academic collaboration agreements with over 390 institutions spanning 42 countries and regions, our faculty and staff have been actively engaged in academic, joint degree and research collaboration initiatives.
+These initiatives further enhance the international exposure of our students and staff.

 Broadening Students' Perspectives

-We provide an enhanced general education programme to broaden students' horizons beyond their chosen professions.
+We provide the General University Requirements to broaden students' horizons beyond their chosen professions.
 Students will study subjects of their own choice under four Cluster Areas that represent different domains of knowledge and methods of enquiry.
 They are:

 Cultivating a Heart to Serve

 We aim to develop our students into educated global citizens with a heart to serve.
-All our students will have to take a credit-bearing subject on Service-Learning so that they can apply their knowledge to serve the people in need.
+All our students are required to take a credit-bearing subject on Service-Learning before graduation so that they can apply their knowledge to serving the people in need.
 They will:

 Promoting a Healthy Lifestyle

 Healthy lifestyle is the platform for all-round development.
 Our students will complete a non-credit-bearing programme in healthy lifestyle.
-The programme will cover:
+The programme will enable students to: